 Our nagin has a musical number in which she impersonates Paro, so we see her in even less snake-like makeup, jewelry, and clothing as she tries to infiltrate the intimate space of a romantic song and bite Shiva.

 In deviation from the norm, Tum Mere Ho never shows the snake in her divine/supernatural habitat.
 We do not see her in any kind of home; she is never in proximity of monumental architecture; and she is never depicted with any allies.
-They only interaction she has with creatures of her own kind—and this can be argued, because her shape-shifting abilities mean she is not a normal earthly snake—is a fight in which Naagraj defends the human against her.
+They only interaction she has with creatures of her own kind is a fight in which Naagraj defends a human against her.
 She is shown only in human-made or -frequented spaces, such as the forest and fields near settlements or even in a public square.
 This indicates that our nagin leads an isolated existence, a feeling compounded by her two decades of grief for her lost child.
-The abundant snakes of her costuming thus become even more significant; the presence of so many figures from the sub-order Serpentes may suggest that nature supports her quest for revenge and affirms her moral righteousness.
+The abundant snakes in her costuming thus become even more significant; the presence of so many figures from the sub-order Serpentes may suggest that nature supports her quest for revenge and affirms her moral righteousness.

 6. Snake (Been) Music